quelle¶

 quelle fetch 1706.03762 --download-pdf

-# Or by free-text title, JSON output for piping.
+# Or by free-text title, JSON output for piping (note: --json before the subcommand).

 Example output: